fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Service/v1.6.1/Get-AzureCertificate.md

 # Get-AzureCertificate

 ## SYNOPSIS
-Gets a certificate object from an azure_2 service.
+Gets a certificate object from an Azure service.

 ## SYNTAX